The Graph that Says it All

-The falling red line on this graph shows how Colorado’s per pupil funding compares to the national average from 1972-2010.
-It shows that, as of 2009-10 (the most recent data available), Colorado spent $1,726 less per pupil than the national average, continuing a 25-year slide in national competitiveness.
-This new data shows Colorado falling back down to 40th in per pupil spending, and 49th in the percent of our wealth we commit to K-12 education.
+The falling red line on this graph shows how Colorado’s per pupil funding compares to the national average from 1972-2013.
+It shows that, as of 2013 (the most recent data available), Colorado spent $2,070 less per pupil than the national average, continuing a 30-year slide in national competitiveness.

 How did we get here?
 The downward trend started with the 1982 passage of the Gallagher Amendment and deepened after the 1992 passage of TABOR.
 Even with a slight increase following Amendment 23, Colorado continued dropping to new lows relative to the national average, as the legislature began addressing the mandatory minimum increases required by Amendment 23 as a ceiling, rather than a floor.